LittleLilac/LittleLilac/README.md

 - 👋 Hello, I’m @LittleLilac
-- 👀 I’m interested in ... well I'm not quite sure yet
+- 👀 I’m interested in ...
+Gaming
 - 🌱 I’m currently learning ...
-Full-Stack Dovelopment using Python
+Full-Stack Dovelopment using Python, CSS, HTML, JS
-- 💞️ I’m looking to collaborate on ... nothing at the moment
+- 💞️ I’m looking to collaborate on ...
+Any projects that use IPA, AWS, Deployment, React
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://www.linkedin.com/in/LittleLilac/

 <!---
 LittleLilac/LittleLilac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.